button img

 Objective:

-Magnetization is possible for certain materials; it is possible to find discontinuities using a medium (iron powder) with a magnetic attraction.
-Magnetic Particle Inspection is a relatively easy and simple test method that can be applied at various stages of manufacturing and process.
+Magnetization is possible in certain materials; it is also possible to detect discontinuities using a magnetic medium (iron powder).
+Magnetic Particle Inspection is a relatively simple test method that can be applied at various stages of manufacturing and processing.

 Training Examination & Certification Requirement:

 During Magnetic Particle Testing Level I & II classes, you will give General theory, Specification, and Practical examinations.
 You are required to successfully pass these three examinations with a minimum of 70% grading in each.
-The average grading of all three examinations should be 80% minimum as per the requirement of ASNT SNT-TC-1A 2016.
+The average grade of all three examinations should be at least 80%, as per the requirements of ASNT SNT-TC-1A 2024.

 OJT Hours:

-1. As per requirements of ASNT SNT-TC-1A, you need to have a minimum of 280 Hours of on-job training (OJT) after completion of training classes for certification in this method.
+1. As per the requirements of ASNT SNT-TC-1A, you need a minimum of 280 hours of on-the-job training (OJT) after completing training classes to be certified in this method.

-2. As per requirements of NAS 410, you need to have a minimum of 530 Hours of on-job training (OJT) after completion of training classes for certification in this method.
+2. As per the requirements of NAS 410, you need a minimum of 530 hours of on-the-job training (OJT) after completing training classes to be certified in this method.

 Training Examination & Certification Requirement:

-During this Magnetic Particle Particle Level I & II class, you will give general theory, Specification, and practical examinations.
+During this Magnetic Particle Level I & II class, you will receive general theory, specifications, and practical examinations.
 You are required to successfully pass these three examinations with a minimum of 70% grading in each.
-The average grading of all three examinations should be 80% minimum as per the requirement of ASNT SNT-TC-1A 2016.
+The average grade of all three examinations should be at least 80%, as per the requirements of ASNT SNT-TC-1A 2024.

 Basic Principle of Ultrasonic Testing:

-The direction is a more impartment factor than the magnitude of magnetizing current.
+The direction is a more important factor than the magnitude of the magnetizing current.
 For reliable inspection, magnetic lines should be perpendicular to the discontinuity.
-If magnetic lines are parallel to the discontinuity, leakage will be little, and an indication will be small or indefinite.
+If magnetic lines are parallel to the discontinuity, leakage will be minimal, and the indication will be small or indefinite.
 Cracks distort the magnetic lines of force and create poles on either side of the crack.
 Strength depends on the number of interrupted lines of force.
-An indication of maximum size is found when magnetic lines are at a right angle to the discontinuity.
-The Intensity of magnetization depends upon the material's susceptibility to becoming magnetized.
+An indication ofthe maximum size is found when magnetic lines are perpendicular to the discontinuity.
+The Intensity of magnetization depends on the material's susceptibility to magnetization.

 Course Description: